I don't own these characters; Disney does.

 "Really?" he asked in disbelief.
 "Why the sudden change?"

-Shego reclined on a throne of solid gold.
+Shego reclined on a throne of solid gold with plush, silk pillows to support her.
 There were a few lines on her face and a ring of white around her ink-black hair.
 She stared out into the crown jewel of the ever-growing empire.
 She then took the hand of the giant next to her.
 Warhok looked down at her.

 "Who says that Lorwardia was home to the best fighters in the universe?" she remarked with a smile.